cssanimation/css-animation-101/README.md

 ## More CSS Animation stuff

 I have a great [video course on CSS Animation](http://courses.cssanimation.rocks/p/level-up/) you should totally check out.
-It's a practical guide to building and animating all sorts of parts of a landing page.
+You'll find it a practical guide to building and animating all sorts of parts of a landing page.

 I also send out a free weekly [CSS Animation newsletter](https://cssanimation.rocks/weekly/).
 Sign up and get an email of cool inspiration in your inbox each week.